What is snoring?

 Snoring happens when soft tissues in your nose and throat flutter as you breathe.
 The relaxation of your muscles during sleep probably allows the tissue to flutter.

-Sometimes, snoring is caused by breathing problems such as obstructive sleep apnea Sleep Apnea Apnea is a medical word for "not breathing."
-Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
-This happens over and over each time... read more .
+Sometimes, snoring is caused by breathing problems such as obstructive sleep apnea Sleep Apnea Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
+If you have sleep apnea, this happens over and over each time you sleep, often many... read more .
 Apnea is a pause in your breathing during sleep caused by your throat or airway closing.

 You're more likely to snore if you: